What is liposuction?

 Final results 😃 | 3-6 months |

-Browse our liposuction photo gallery to see results achieved by our surgeons at Centre for Surgery.
+Browse our liposuction photo gallery to see the results achieved by our surgeons at Centre for Surgery.
 The before and afters below offer a sampling of the patient photos we have on file.
-When you come in to see us for a free consultation, a wide variety will be made available to you.
-At Centre for Surgery, we only show photos of our patients that have given written consent allowing use of their images on our website.
+When you come in to see us for a consultation, a wide variety will be made available to you.

 SEE ALSO: Liposuction Before And After Photos